-balancing payments and deficiency deposits discussed below.
-As a general matter where there is a mortgage and mezzanine component for a construction loan, upon a Realization Event, the sponsor/guarantor should not be released on its completion guaranty for the mortgage loan or the mezzanine loan; such sponsor/guarantor should be held responsible to cause the completion of the project (most likely through its obligation under a liquidated damages clause in the guaranty to pay the cost to complete the project as opposed to actually running the project to completion).
+Typically, the guarantor will deliver a completion guaranty to both the senior mortgage lender and mezzanine lender guaranteeing the lien-free completion of the project, as well as guaranteeing payment of required balancing payments and deficiency deposits discussed below.
+As a general matter where there is a mortgage and mezzanine component for a construction loan, upon a Realization Event, the sponsor/guarantor should not be released on its completion guaranty for the mortgage loan or the mezzanine loan; such sponsor/ guarantor should be held responsible to cause the completion of the project (most likely through its obligation under a liquidated damages clause in the guaranty to pay the cost to complete the project as opposed to actually running the project to completion).
 Upon a Realization Event, a mezzanine lender will typically agree that it will be liable for "bad boy" acts that it commits from and after such Realization Event, but it will argue that it should not be obligated to deliver a completion guaranty on a Realization Event, because it did not underwrite the risk of completing the project on a sponsor default.
-Senior lender - go chase the completion guarantor under the mortgage loan!
-The senior mortgage lender will contend, however, that the mezzanine lender should post a full completion guaranty upon a Realization Event as seeking remedies against the sponsor/ mortgage guarantor once the mezzanine lender forecloses and takes control of the construction project is too difficult and riddled with many defenses in favor of the sponsor/mortgage guarantor.
-The mortgage lender is in the senior position and the mezzanine lender has taken the bottom dollar risk (for a higher yield) and may always pursue the sponsor/guarantor on the completion guaranty that was delivered on its loan to make itself whole.
-Compromise positions between the mortgage and mezzanine lenders on this issue may include: (i) the mezzanine lender or other acceptable replacement guarantor shall be responsible on a completion guaranty in favor of mortgage lender to the extent of any change in scope of or other change orders to the original plans and specifications made by mezzanine lender on and after the date of the Realization Event or (ii) (a stronger compromise position for mortgage lender) the mezzanine lender shall be responsible for the completion of the remaining portion of the project on and an after the Realization Event (for example, if the project is 75% complete upon the Realization Event, the mezzanine lender or replacement guarantor is responsible for the remaining 25% of the project to take it to substantial completion), but only in the event that the mortgage lender continues to fund its mortgage loan proceeds for advances to the reconstituted borrower.
+Senior lender go chase the completion guarantor under the mortgage loan!
+The senior mortgage lender will contend, however, that the mezzanine lender should post a full completion guaranty upon a Realization Event as seeking remedies against the sponsor/mortgage guarantor once the mezzanine lender forecloses and takes control of the construction project is too difficult and riddled with many defenses in favor of the sponsor/mortgage guarantor.
+The mortgage lender is in the senior position and the mezzanine lender has taken the bottom dollar risk (for a higher yield) and may always pursue the sponsor/quarantor on the completion guaranty that was delivered on its loan to make itself whole.
+Compromise positions between the mortgage and mezzanine lenders on this issue may include: (i) the mezzanine lender or other acceptable replacement guarantor shall be responsible on a completion guaranty in favor of mortgage lender to the extent of any change in scope of or other change orders to the original plans and specifications made by mezzanine lender on and after the date of the Realization Event or (ii) (a stronger compromise position for mortgage lender) the mezzanine lender shall be responsible for the completion of the remaining portion of the project on and an after the Realization Event (for example, if the project is 75 percent complete upon the Realization Event, the mezzanine lender or replacement guarantor is responsible for the remaining 25 percent of the project to take it to substantial completion), but only in the event that the mortgage lender continues to fund its mortgage loan proceeds for advances to the reconstituted borrower.
 This is typically a hotly negotiated provision in the intercreditor agreement and currently there is no market standard.
 There will be many factors to be analyzed/discussed before an agreement is made.
 Due to the complexity of the issue, it is suggested that the requirement of the completion guaranty on a Realization Event be specifically addressed in any letter of intent or memorandum of understanding between the mortgage lender and the mezzanine lender concerning the origination or purchase of the mezzanine loan.